LouiseSteward/learn/infection-prevention-and-control/text/quiz-03.md

 ---
-title: Test 3.
+title: Quiz 3.
 Risk assessment and risk management in IPC
 style: test
 ---

-# Test 3: Risk assessment and risk management in IPC
+# Quiz 3: Risk assessment and risk management in IPC

 1. Risk assessment:
 	-	Is not required in the healthcare environment